Become A Volunteer

 Club-hosted Magic Events include:

-- Our club also compiles a list of individuals and business owners who provide shuttle services for thru-hikers.
+• Add your name to our list of individuals and business owners who provide shuttle services for thru-hikers.
 Club members offer complementary short rides to thru-hikers.

 Volunteer Hours Available: 70 – 200 annually.